Alterith/masters_code/README.md

 ### Training
 Train the classification models by using the script train_classifier.py

-Train the caption models by using the script train_captions.py \n First pretrain the temporal action proposal module then jointly train it with the caption module
+Train the caption models by using the script train_captions.py  First pretrain the temporal action proposal module then jointly train it with the caption module

 ### Prediction
 To run inference on the classification model run valid_model.py